Jordan Point, Virginia: Jordan's Journey: Jordan-Farrar site

 Samuel Jordan died in early 1623.
 Official colony records of this time refer to the entire settlement as Jordan's Journey.
 After Samuel Jordan's death, his widow Cecily managed the household with the help of a fellow settler, William Farrar, who was bonded to her after Jordan's death.
 Farrar had sought refuge at Jordan's Journey when his own plantation was overrun in the 1622 Powhatan surprise attack.
-In the Virginia muster of 1624/25, both Farrar and Cecily Jordan were listed as heads of the Jordan's Journey household.
-Initially Farrar had been bonded to help Cicely Jordan, but they eventually married by 1625.
+In the Virginia muster of 1624/25, both Farrar and Cecily Jordan were listed as heads of the Jordan's Journey household; by 1625, they were married.
 During this time, Jordan's Journey grew: In February 1624, 42 people were living there; by January 1624, it had grown to 56 people.

 Following the massacre, the original residence gradually expanded into the complex at the Jordan-Farrar site, a palisaded fortification structured around five English longhouses.
 This type of complex is similar to the fortified bawn used by the English to occupy and colonize Ulster during the same time period.
 The complex had two foci, the original two longhouses of the Jordan household and the three additional longhouses that were built after Farrar arrived; this unusual dual ground plan respected the social reality that Jordan's Journey at this time had two initially unmarried heads of household, William Farrar and Cecily Jordan, while still providing a systematic defensive arrangement based on the principles of then-current fortification theory.

 During this time, Jordan's Journey grew in both population and prosperity.
 By the time of Virginia Muster of 1624/1625, Jordan's Journey was the fourth highest ranked settlement in Virginia in terms of combined material wealth, population, and military strength.
 During the colonial assemblies of 1624 and 1625, Jordan's Journey was substantial enough to be represented by Nathaniel Causey,who had escaped from his plantation at Causey's Care during the 1622 Powhatan attack.

 When Farrar became commissioner in 1626, it became the seat of the "Upper Partes"[sic], which included all settlements upstream from Jordan's Journey from the James River.
 However, the complex was abandoned sometime between 1635 and 1640.
 This was about the time that the Farrar family was in the process of acquiring its 2000-acre patent for Farrar's Island, which was approximately 19 miles upriver from Jordan's Journey.